The 5 Core Capabilities You Need in a Truly Impactful Leadership Capability Model

 When writing definitions for each capability, it also reduces the need for lengthy discussions on “what leadership means to us”.
 (Consensus is not absolutely necessary here; rather, you want to build a core model that can be contextualised or granularised at local levels.
 Plus, capabilities are meant to be as succinct as possible.)

 By and large, most great leaders embody the same capabilities.
 The following five are both hard and soft skills that most people can learn and that support them in being successful in their work environment.

 Clarity of vision, future direction and strategic intelligence are commonly sought-after capabilities in leaders.
 This is because the environment in which organisations exist is constantly changing (“the only constant is change”).
 Leaders should constantly be looking ahead while enabling their teams to create value now, contextualising outcomes to the strategy of their business function.

-- Leaders look to and take advantage of future opportunities
+- Senior leaders look to and take advantage of future opportunities

 - Clear links exist between day-to-day work and bigger picture of the organisation

 - Workloads prioritised by key strategic drivers